Earl Williams (basketball player)

 in 1990 and 1991 was the top rebounder in the Israel Basketball Premier League.

 Early life and education

 Williams played high school basketball while attending Woodrow Wilson High School in Levittown, Pennsylvania.
+In 2023, he was inducted into the Bristol Township School District Athletic Hall Of Fame.
 He played college basketball at Winston-Salem State University, with the Winston-Salem State Rams.

 Professional career

 United States

 In the 1974 NBA draft, Williams was selected by the Phoenix Suns in the 3rd round, with the 13th pick (49th overall).
 He made his NBA debut on October 17, 1974, with Phoenix.
 During the next four years, he played for other NBA teams as well: the Detroit Pistons, the New York Nets, and the Boston Celtics.
 On September 30, 1975, he was traded by the Suns to the Detroit Pistons, for a 1976 2nd round draft pick (Earl Tatum).

 Sweden

 In the 1977–78 season, Williams played for the Swedish League team Alvik.
 Alvik came in 2nd in the league that year.